EXPLAINER-'Lockdown', Japan-style: Pressure to conform, not penalties for non-compliance

 "The (pre-war) Meiji Constitution had such powers and there were abuses," said lawyer Koju Nagai.
 "The current constitution is based on the idea that human rights should be respected."
 Abe's ruling party has previously called for a revision of the charter that would include a strong emergency powers clause that critics say would violate human rights, but any such amendment would be controversial and time-consuming.

 HOW EFFECTIVE?
 Some governors have already asked residents to stay home on weekends, avoid crowds and work at home.
-That had some effect, but less than many experts said was needed.
+That had some effect, but not as much as many experts said was needed.

 Many residents of hotspot regions are likely to comply with new requests.
 "The Japanese state is powerfully embedded in society and has tremendous power to mould through moral suasion that Western states do not have," said Sophia University professor Koichi Nakano.